 From 2011 to 2016 he explored and instructed at the Department of War Studies at King's College.
 In 2016, he turned into an educator of vital investigations at the Paul H. Nitze School of Advanced International Studies (SAIS) of Johns Hopkins University.

 In October 2011 the Journal of Strategic Studies, a main international relations magazine, distributed his provocatively titled article, "Cyber War Will Not Take Place".
 The content contended that all politically roused cyber-attacks are simply modern adaptations of treachery, surveillance, or disruption—yet not war.
 In a survey of his 2013 book with a similar title, The Economist considered Rid "one of Britain’s leading authorities on, and sceptics about, cyber-warfare”.

-Rid’s work covers a broad spectrum of security questions.
-His influential most recent book, Cyber War Will Not Take Place (Oxford University Press/Hurst 2013), is a no-nonsense analysis of political computer attacks, driven by empirical facts, technical detail, and clear-cut concepts.
-His widely-read article “Deterrence Beyond the State” (CSP 2012) opens a fresh theoretical angle on the deterrence debate by exploring Israel's experience with non-state militants.
-Rid’s thesis, War and Media Operations (Routledge 2007), examined the history and rationale of the Pentagon’s embedded media programme of March 2003.
-His numerous articles appeared in major English, French, and German peer-reviewed journals as well as magazines and newspapers.
-Rid has commented on current affairs on the BBC, CNN, Sky, al-Jazeera, and others.
+Rid’s work covers an expansive range of security issues.
+The latest book that he wrote, Cyber War Will Not Take Place (Oxford University Press/Hurst 2013), is a far-reaching examination of political cyber-attacks driven by occasions, specialized detail, and political hypothesis.
+“Attributing Cyber Attacks," is a significant research article on distinguishing trespassers.
+It will be published in the Journal of Strategic Studies in mid-2015.
+One of his most popular works “Deterrence Beyond the State” (Contemporary Security Policy 2012) initiated a new way of thinking on the deterrence debate by investigating Israel's involvement in non-state activists.
+Rid’s dissertation, War and Media Operations (Routledge 2007), investigated the history and justification of the Pentagon-based media program of March 2003.
+His articles were published in prominent English, French, and German scientific journals, magazines as well as newspapers.